What is Backlinking and Why is It Important for SEO

 You might think: ‘Why are we talking about nofollow links if they aren’t even a factor in SEO?’
 That’s where it gets a bit weird.
 Some site admins have reported their sites’ rankings improving amid the nofollow links they have.
 It had been a mystery for the past decade-and-half until 2020, when Google decided to consider nofollow as a hint rather than a directive.

 Regardless, nofollow is essential in avoiding Google penalties.
 For example, users can report to Google any site buying or selling links, which is a violation of their spam guidelines.
-However, Google also says that a link with a nofollow tag won’t be subject to penalties.
+However, Google also says that a website link with a nofollow tag won’t be subject to penalties.

 The best backlinks to have